 When Therapy Harms: Five Warning Signs of Abusive Therapy: a description of five categories of conduct by therapists that indicate harmful treatment, and some possible impacts upon patients.

 This is 1-3 sessions to process a prior experience of therapy harm, the ongoing impacts of the experience including impacts in subsequent therapies, and to discuss any therapy harm resources that might be useful to know about.
 You can review my informed consent document here, which is the document you will be asked to sign in order to formally initiate consultation with me.
-This is a new offering: please email me directly with any questions or to schedule a consultation session.
+Please reach out to me by email with questions or to express interest.

 Ongoing Therapy Harm Consultation Spaces are full.
 I am currently in the process of assessing whether I should/can maintain a waitlist.
 Should you wish to, I invite you to get in touch with me to let me know of your interest, as this may help me gauge demand for this type of support.